-3. Medical Best Practice Treatment
+3. Good Medical Practice

-- A. Classes of the prohibited substances:
+- A. Classes of the Prohibited Substances

 - 1. Glucocorticoids

-- 2. Narcotic analgesics
+- 2. Narcotics

-- 1. Indications
+Indications

-- 1. Glucocorticoids
+1. Glucocorticoids

 There is little, if any, evidence to indicate that GCs favorably alter the outcome of the majority of musculoskeletal injuries.
-While glucocorticoids have potent anti-inflammatory effects that may be beneficial in the treatment of selected conditions, the most commonly accepted indications for short-term use are conditions associated with nerve compression such as a herniated vertebral disc or transient brachial neuropraxia.
-However, it should be noted again that the use of GCs invokes the TUE process only when these agents are administered via oral, rectal, intramuscular or intravenous routes.
-GC administration via all other routes is permitted without a TUE.
+While GCs have potent anti-inflammatory effects that may be beneficial in the treatment of selected conditions, the most commonly accepted indications for short-term use are conditions associated with nerve compression such as a herniated intervertebral disc or transient neuropraxia.
+However, it should be noted again that the use of GCs invokes the TUE process only when these agents are administered via oral, rectal, intramuscular or intravenous routes and are taken just prior to or during a competition.
+GC administration via all other routes is permitted without a TUE at all times.